GabrielOlvH/Mo-Colors/README.md

 # Mo' Colors

-Mo Colors adds a Painter which can be crafted with two sticks and one wool.
+Mo Colors adds a painter which can be crafted with two sticks and one wool.

 ![Logo](https://i.imgur.com/9gl9ect.png)